fermyon/developer/content/spin/kv-store.md

 ```

-You should see the following output to confirm the key/value pairs are being stored correctly:
+You should see the following output to confirm the key/value pairs are stored correctly:

 <!-- @nocopy -->